idevender/ultimate-tic-tac-toe/docs/ProcessModelDocument.md

 Sprint Execution
 Development tasks are carried out according to the sprint plan.
 Each team member works on their assigned tasks, collaborating as needed.
-Daily stand-up meetings are held to discuss progress, challenges, and plans for the day.
+Meetings are held to discuss progress, challenges, and plans for the day.

 Sprint Review
 At the end of each sprint, the team conducts a sprint review meeting.